-If you have installed Apache2 web server via apt-get or aptitude on Debian or Ubuntu systems, it has mod_rewrite module installed, but not enabled by default.
-After Apache2 installation, you need to enable mod_rewrite explicitly in order to enjoy its benefit.
+If you have installed Apache HTTP server via apt-get or aptitude on Debian or Ubuntu systems, it has mod_rewrite module installed, but not enabled by default.
+After Apache web server installation, you need to enable mod_rewrite explicitly in order to enjoy its benefit.

 What is mod_rewrite?

-Apache2 web server boasts of extensible features which are realized by the notion of pluggable modules.
-When building Apache2, you compile a set of modules you think are necessary, into it.
-One such module is called mod_rewrite which is responsible for rewriting website URLs at the server side.
-For example, when user asks for "http://myserver.com/my_category/my_post.html", the requested URL is translated by mod_rewrite to "http://myserver.com/post.php?category=100&post=200", which is then handled by the web server.
+Apache HTTP web server boasts of extensible features which are realized by the notion of pluggable modules.
+When building Apache web server, you compile a set of modules you think are necessary, and built them into the web server.
+One such module is called mod_rewrite which is responsible for dynamically "rewriting" website URLs at the server side.
+For example, when user asks for "http://myserver.com/my_category/my_post.html", the requested URL is translated by mod_rewrite into "http://myserver.com/post.php?category=100&post=200", which is then handled by the web server.

 Why use mod_rewrite?

-Webmasters generally use mod_rewrite to improve user-friendliness and search engine friendliness of web sites by exposing more memorable and crawlable URLs to the world with mod_rewrite.
-Also, it can help hide any sensitive information such as query strings from URL requests, and hence can enhance website safety.
+Webmasters generally use mod_rewrite to improve user-friendliness and search engine friendliness of web sites by exposing more memorable and crawlable URLs to the world.
+Also, it can help hide any sensitive information such as query strings from URL requests, and hence enhance website safety.

 How to enable mod_write on Apache2